zainimran/Capstone-MISP-Module/README.md

      'ab3963337cf24dc2ade6406f11901e1f'), ...
 ```

-## 3) (Optional) Expanding the urls (blogs/technical reports/hacker news, etc) through the use of google searches
+## 3) (Optional) Expanding the urls (blogs/technical reports/hacker news, etc) through the use of google searches implemented in Capstone-MISP-Module/util/ioc_extract_expander.py

+A powerful function of our tool comes from the power of allowing a user to expand their database by selecting a previously extracted ioc from a webpage/article for a deep search of the internet.
+Say you are a security expert and want to get as much information on a new malware with a particular IOC (say a particular MD5 hash).
+You can do this by running the function below, which will perform X number of google searches for your desired IOC, update the '/Capstone-MISP-Module/output/' folder with the new scraped-websites, and return all the extracted IOCs from how many google searches you specify.

+The parameters this function takes are
+1) dictionary= dictionary of IOCs you have scraped so far
+2) article_lookup = name of an article which contains an IOC category you are interested in, i.e. MD5
+3) num_google_results = how many google hits do you desired to be scraped for each IOC in the chosen IOC category
+4) search_speed = speed of google searches (warning: do not set too low, or may be IP blocked by Google)

-- Sample code
+- Sample code to run ioc_extract_expander.py
 ```bash
 from util.ioc_extract import initiate_ioc_extraction_main
 from util.ioc_extract_expander import recursive_ioc_extractor_from_article_name_and_ioc__over_google_searches